 Happy New Year friends!
 We hope you and your family had a wonderful, meaningful Christmas and New Year’s!

-As we enter into 2023, with all the excitement and anticipation (and stress) that this year brings, there are a few things we can do to help us to begin well:
+As we enter into the new year, with all the excitement and anticipation (and stress) that this year brings, there are a few things we can do to help us to begin well:

 🙏Gratitude: We are looking forward to a new year, but it’s so important to also look back on our past year and thank God for what He has done for us, who He has been for us, and all the good things He has given us.
 James 1:17 reminds us, “Every good and perfect gift is from above, coming down from the Father of heavenly lights, who does not change like shifting shadows.”
 God has done great things for us all!
 Write God a thank-you letter for all of these things in 2022.
 I bet you will be surprised at how much flows from your pen!

 🙏Resolutions and Goals: At the beginning of the year, many of us make resolutions.
 Goals are important for accomplishing things that we have chosen for ourselves, but what could be more important than checking in with God about what He thinks of your upcoming year?
 There is nothing more life-giving than hearing from the all-knowing, all-powerful God of the entire Universe, who also happens to love you more than you could ever imagine and has good plans specifically designed just for you — “plans to prosper you and not to harm you, plans to give you hope and a future” (Jeremiah 29:11).